 So if we…

-- need to apply learn/adapt loops that change functionality during software creation
+- need to apply learn/adapt loops that change functionality during product creation

 - cannot define clear requirements upfront